BehradSol/EfficientFFBS/README.md

 |:--:|
 | Fig 1.
 Comparison of the conventional filtering and EfficientFFBS |

-In Fig.2, the 95% quantile of the estimation (via EfficientFFBS) is depicted.
+In Fig.2, the 95% quantile of the estimation (via EfficientFFBS) is depicted to demonstrate the it can be an acceptable estimation of the true value with high confidence interval.

 | ![](Figs/Quantile.png) |
 |:--:|